Taxine alkaloids: Diagnosis

 Diagnosis of yew poisoning is very important if the patient is not already aware of having ingested parts of the yew tree.
 The method of diagnosis is the determination of 3,5-dimethoxyphenol, a product of the hydrolysis of the glycosidic bond in taxine, in the blood, the gastric contents, the urine, and the tissues of the patient.
 This analysis can be done by gas or liquid chromatography and also by mass spectroscopy.

 Treatment

 There are no specific antidotes for taxine, so patients can only receive treatment for their symptoms.

 It is also important to control blood pressure and heart rate to treat the heart problems.
 Atropine has been used successfully in humans to treat bradycardias and arrhythmias caused by taxine.
-It is more effective if administrated early, but it is also necessary to be cautious with administration because it can produce an increase in myocardial oxygen demand and potentiate myocardial hypoxia and dysfunction.
+It is more effective if administered early, but it is also necessary to be cautious with administration because it can produce an increase in myocardial oxygen demand and potentiate myocardial hypoxia and dysfunction.
 An artificial cardiac pacemaker can also be installed to control the heartbeat.

 Other treatments are useful to treat the other symptoms of poisoning: positive pressure ventilation if respiratory distress is present, fluid therapy to support blood pressure and maintain hydration and renal function, and gastrointestinal protectants.
 It may also be necessary to control aggressive behaviour and convulsions with tranquilizers.